THE ONE-EYED JOURNEY PARENTS EDITION

 • Strategies for addressing and preventing bullying and empowering your child to handle negative interactions.

-Vision Support and Accessibility:
+Vision Support and Accessibility

 • Explore assistive technology that can help with daily tasks and schoolwork.